-By Clint Hill, Oneida Nation Turtle Clan Council Member
+By Clint Hill, Oneida Indian Nation Turtle Clan Council Member

 Lacrosse – a spiritual game played centuries ago for recreation or political reasons – is a thriving sport throughout the world.
 For the Haudenosaunee, the people of the Iroquois Confederacy, lacrosse still inspires cultural passion and community healing.
 The game we feel was the Creator’s gift to his people remains a source of pride for those who play the game today.